Cyber-Fortress-2025/website/README.md

 4. Wait a minute for Pages to build, then visit the published URL.
 5. (Optional) Set a custom domain and update `_config.yml` `url`/`baseurl`.

+## Pulling forked requests
+1. Beware!
+Because it is hosted by some GitHub owner you must modify '_config.yml' with the appropriate url and baseurl.
+Not resolving this creates many display errors during testing.

 ## Local preview (optional)
 You can preview locally with Ruby/Jekyll (not required for GitHub Pages builds):